Blogger Who Called Melania Trump An ‘Escort’ Admits He Has No Factual Basis

 Political blogger Webster Tarpley not only agreed to pay Melania Trump a “substantial sum,” but also issued an apology in which he admitted that his article alleging that the First Lady was a former “elite escort” had “no legitimate factual basis.”

 “I had no legitimate factual basis to make these false statements and I fully retract them.
-I acknowledge that these false statements were very harmful and hurtful to Mrs. Trump and her family, and therefore I sincerely apologize to Mrs. Trump, her son, her husband and her parents for making these false statements.”
+I acknowledge that these false statements were very harmful and hurtful to Mrs. Trump and her family, and therefore I sincerely apologize to Mrs. Trump, her son, her husband, and her parents for making these false statements.”

 The 71-year-old writer went on to say that his story was “replete with false and defamatory statements.”